1 Kg mutton or chicken

 Add the meat and mix well with the spices.
 When the water of the meat has dried, add 2-3 glasses of water (1 glass enough for chicken).
 By now the fried onion would have cooled and turned crisp.
 Crush it and add it to the pot.

 Cover and cook on low flame till the meat is tender.
-When the meat has softened and the gravy has acquired the desired consistency, add a pinch of Nutmeg (Jaiphal) and Mace (Javitri), Kewra and sugar.
+When the meat has softened and the gravy has acquired the desired consistency, add a pinch of Nutmeg (jaiphal) and Mace (Javitri), Kewra, almond and sugar.
 Leave on very low heat (dum) for two minutes.

 Serve hot with naan.